Looking for a free POS solution?

 Next up: choose a template.
-MailChimp features 23 basic templates and hundreds of theme templates; the latter cover a vast variety of industries and occasions, including sales, announcements, newsletters, follow-up, and templates to help you educate and tell a story.
+Mailchimp features basic templates and hundreds of theme templates; the latter covers a wide variety of industries and occasions, including sales, announcements, newsletters, follow-up, and templates to help you educate and tell a story.

-Whether you start with a basic blank template or a pre-designed theme, MailChimp’s editor is extremely simple to use.
-The drag-and-drop editor allows you to easily add text blocks, dividers, images, buttons, and social share icons just by dragging and dropping the elements into the template.
+Whether you start with a basic blank template or a predesigned theme, Mailchimp’s editor is extremely simple to use.
+The drag-and-drop editor allows you to easily add text blocks, dividers, images, buttons, and social share icons.
 You’ll have loads of layout options, and you can save whatever you develop as a new template for future use.
-Your work is autosaved every 20 seconds, so no worries about your computer crashing — MailChimp has you covered.
+Your work is auto-saved every 20 seconds, so no worries about your computer crashing — Mailchimp has you covered.

 Regardless of what method you use to design your email, you can preview the way it will look on both desktop and mobile devices.

 Sending The Email Campaign